Aravindray/Django/README.md

 4. How to change password
 5. How to reset a password
 6. How to login and logout a user
+7. facing this error while loaddata from sqlite3 to postgresql �

 ### Basic Notations